 State juvenile justice systems often have processes for expunging or sealing juvenile records, but the federal justice system has no special exemptions for juveniles.

-Alternatives to Expungement
+Alternatives to Expungement in Pennsylvania

 Even though you cannot get your record expunged for most federal offenses, you may have other options to help you avoid your record following you around.